 Music as Service?
 Radio stations, like KBOO, love their volunteers.
 Even if you are just helping in the office, you will get a great behind the scenes experience of how a radio station runs.

 Better than Babysitting?
 There are many ways to volunteer with kids in Portland metro area, with the chance to interact with kids of all different backgrounds and to make a difference in their lives.
 Do you remember going to The Children's Museum as a child?
 Now you can go back and help make other people's experience as memorable as your own.

-If you need a verification letter for school credit for service hours follow these steps:
+If you need verification for school credit for service hours follow these steps:

-Ask agencies how to verify your hours.
+3. Ask agencies how to verify your hours.
 They will be responsible for signing off on hours and creating verification letters, if needed.

 Want to develop your leadership skills?
 Build your resume?
 Get yourself and your friends involved in your community?
 Hands On Greater Portland projects are led by our amazing Volunteer Leaders!
 They ensure that every volunteer has a positive experience and that agencies and volunteers alike are benefiting from the project.

 We are always looking for motivated new Volunteer Leaders to lead *Hands On* projects on our big days of service!